HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 )
 }}

-For most cases—95% in desktop and 94% in mobile—the manifests we found are JSON parseable.
+For most cases—95% in desktop and 94% in mobile—the manifests we found are JSON parsable.
 This indicates that almost all web apps that use the manifest are correctly formed.

 This does not indicate completeness or minimum availability of certain fields that would contribute to the installation of the web app.
 As a matter of fact, there is currently no required properties for the Manifest file.
 Am empty file technically is a valid Manifest file.